-5.2 Prioritisation of Funding
+5.2 Prioritisation of LGF

 - 5.2.1 As the SELEP covers such a wide geographical area encompassing a number of local authorities facing competing challenges, prioritisation of projects is most effectively managed within local areas through the federated model.
-Any pan-LEP priority projects which will be prioritised by the Strategic Board.
+Pan-LEP priority projects will, however, be considered by the Strategic Board, or the investment Panel, subject to endorsement by at least one Federated Board.
 This will ensure that the priorities of the strategic economic plan within functional economic areas can be delivered.
-The Accountability Board will oversee the delivery of the overall programme of investment and seek to ensure value for money across each of the projects. - 5.2.2 Prioritisation will be undertaken by the Federated Boards through their submission for funding opportunities.
-Each Federated Board shall ensure that they comply with the prioritisation system, as approved by the Strategic Board, in order to ensure a consistent approach is utilised by the Federated Boards. - 5.2.3 In completing the local prioritisation of projects, Federated Areas will engage with the Independent Technical Evaluator, who will help inform the recommendations made to the Federated Board and subsequently to the SELEP Strategic Board.
-This will be used to support the decision making in generating a single LEP prioritised list which will be published on the SELEP website. - 5.2.4 The criteria for prioritisation of projects for funding will include an assessment of projects based on Her Majesty's Treasury's The Green Book: Appraisal and Evaluation in Central Government (The Green Book), and related departmental guidance.
+The Accountability Board will oversee the delivery of the overall programme of investment and ensure that value for money is achieved for each project. - 5.2.2 Prioritisation will initially be undertaken by the Federated Boards through their submission for funding opportunities.
+Each Federated Board shall ensure that they comply with the prioritisation system, as approved by the Strategic Board, in order to ensure a consistent approach is utilised by the Federated Boards.

+- 5.2.3 Responsibility for the final prioritisation of projects rests with the Strategic Board.
+In advance of a prioritisation exercise being completed, the Strategic Board will be asked to agree the prioritisation approach to be applied.
+At this stage, the Strategic Board may choose to delegate responsibility for the prioritisation of LGF projects to the Investment Panel. - 5.2.4 In completing the local prioritisation of projects, Federated Areas will engage with the Independent Technical Evaluator, who will help inform the recommendations made to the Federated Board and subsequently to the SELEP Strategic Board.
+This will be used to support the decision making in generating a single LEP prioritised list which will be published on the SELEP website. - 5.2.5 The criteria for prioritisation of projects for funding will include an assessment of projects based on Her Majesty's Treasury's The Green Book: Appraisal and Evaluation in Central Government (The Green Book), and related departmental guidance.
 Prioritisation will give consideration to the five cases listed below: - (a) The Strategic Case The project should be aligned with the Strategic Economic Plan of the SELEP and support delivery of the objectives and outcomes contained within the plan; - (b) The Economic Case The projects are expected to deliver high or very high value for money for investment of public funds; - (c) The Commercial Case The proposed deal is attractive to the market place, can be procured and is commercially viable; - (d) The Financial Case The project should demonstrate the proposed funding streams to finance the total project costs and the expected phasing of the funding.
 There is the expectation that opportunities will be sought to leverage private sector investment and other match funding to support delivery of the project; - (e) The Management Case The project should set a proposed plan for project delivery, evaluation, progress reporting and monitoring of benefit realisation.
-It should also include details of any risks and how these will be managed, including the costs of mitigating these risks. - 5.2.5 In prioritising projects, consideration should be given to the phasing, suitability and availability of funding.
-The application of the five cases should be proportionate to the scale of intervention and the value of funding sought. - 5.2.6 Any amendments to the prioritisation methodology set out above to reflect, for example, additional funding criteria from Government will be agreed by the Strategic Board and will be published on the SELEP website.
+It should also include details of any risks and how these will be managed, including the costs of mitigating these risks. - 5.2.6 In prioritising projects, consideration should be given to the phasing, suitability and availability of funding.
+The application of the five cases should be proportionate to the scale of intervention and the value of funding sought. - 5.2.7 Any amendments to the prioritisation methodology set out above to reflect, for example, additional funding criteria from Government will be agreed by the Strategic Board and will be published on the SELEP website.